fieldtrip/website/example/realtime/realtime_evaluation.md

 2) We now start the MEG data acquisition, on Acq.

-3) Again using a separate MATLAB session we repeatedly send trigger codes of value 4 to a serial port, which -after serial to parallel conversion- in this case was connected the the MEG console via Parallel Port 1.
+3) Again using a separate MATLAB session we repeatedly send trigger codes of value 4 to a serial port, which -after serial to parallel conversion- in this case was connected the MEG console via Parallel Port 1.
 The triggers then get recorded on disk (channel UPPT01).

     clear all;
     close all;